-Social Media Marketers Should Avoid Mistakes If Possible
+Social Media Marketing Companies Should Avoid Mistakes If Possible

 We can all learn from our mistakes.
 Even social media marketers have their fair share of them.
-But if we already know what mistakes to look out for and avoid doing them, then this makes everything better.
-Mistakes made with social media marketing can be costly even if the marketing effort itself is free.
-So as not to make costly mistakes especially during the startup period of the marketing campaign, here are the ones to really avoid:
+But if we already know what mistakes to look out for and avoid, this makes everything better.
+Mistakes made with social media marketing can be costly, even if the marketing effort itself is free.
+So as not to make costly mistakes, especially during the startup period of the marketing campaign, here are the ones to avoid:

 Social Media Marketers Must Choose the Right Platforms

-Facebook may have 1.44 billion monthly active users, but you can’t target all of these.
-Realistically and seriously, you need to really define and target your niche market.
-You can’t do social media marketing and shoot at targets using a shotgun.
-You must be precise and use a sniper’s rifle.
-Targeting the correct market is the key to the whole game, and when you’ve clearly defined who your target market is, you need to identify on which social media platform they are active.
+Facebook may have 1.44 billion monthly active users, but you can’t target all these.
+Realistically and seriously, you need to define and target your niche market.
+You can’t do social media marketing and shoot at targets using a shotgun; you must be precise and use a sniper’s rifle.
+Targeting the correct market is the key to the whole game, and when you’ve clearly defined your target market, you need to identify which social media platform they are active on.
 For instance: